We help people to come together and co-creatively tackle complex challenges – to make sense of change.

 research methods to the group.

-With articles, inspirational talks, shared best-practices, hands-on exercises and by exploring systemic tools, we intend to build an active Systemic Design community in Germany and worldwide.
-Join our Meetup-Group in Berlin or be part of the conversation online via medium.
+With articles, inspirational talks, shared best-practices, hands-on exercises and by exploring systemic tools, we intend to build an active Systemic Design community in Berlin.
+Join our Meetup-Group here in Berlin or be part of the conversation online via Medium.